For new and experienced AP teachers

 It is strongly encouraged that teachers bring a laptop with them each day, fully-charged as outlets are limited.
 For those that might not have access to a laptop we’ll also periodically be in the computer lab.
 You should also bring a graphing calculator.

 Consultant: Thomas Ahlschwede

-Tom Ahlschwede has been an AP Calculus teacher for 14 years, an AP workshop consultant for 8 years, and an AP calculus reader for three years.
-Mr. Ahlschwede has taught in four school districts in his career, most recently in a high school with 650 students 9-12.
-His masters degree in secondary teaching focused on instructional technology and the workshops he conducts are curricularly focused with an emphasis on incorporation instructional technology in discovery, instruction, and assessment.
+Tom Ahlschwede has been an AP Calculus teacher for 16 years, an AP workshop consultant for 10 years, and an AP calculus reader for 4 years.
+Tom has taught in four school districts in his career, currently at Lincoln East High School in Lincoln, NE.
+His master’s degree in secondary teaching focused on instructional technology and to be sure,the workshops he conducts are curricularly focused with an emphasis on incorporating instructional technology in discovery, instruction, and assessment.

 While not teaching, Tom coaches a lot of youth basketball and enjoys time with his family.
 He enjoys many outdoor activities including golf, bike riding, and gathering sun rays.